In eastern Libya, a push for more autonomy from Tripoli

 Any moves for greater autonomy for eastern Libya could unsettle the central government, and foreign oil firms, because the bulk of Libya's oil reserves are in Cyrenaica and its biggest state oil company is based in Benghazi.

-It was not clear how many in eastern Libya support the initiative.
+It was not clear though how many of eastern Libya's tribal leaders, militia chiefs or local officials - who wield the real power in the region - support the initiative.

-Several thousand people marched to Benghazi's courthouse on Monday night to express their opposition.
-The protesters chanted: "Libya is united!" and "Do not break up Libya!"

-Abdullah Bin Idriss, a member of the local council in the town of Jalu, eastern Libya, said he was opposed to the idea.
-He said some of the pipelines that pump crude to the east's oil terminals flow through his district.
-If Benghazi declares autonomy, he told Reuters, "We will turn off their oil."

 For about 10 years after it became an independent state in 1951, Libya was run along federal lines, with power devolved to Cyrenaica, the southern province of Fezzan, and Tripolitania in the west of the country.